wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-exchange-online-protection/includes/4-explore-anti-spoofing-exchange-online-protection.md

      -  Use the Tenant Allow/Block List to create an override for the mailing list to treat it as legitimate.
 For more information, see [Add allows in the Tenant Allow/Block List](/microsoft-365/security/office-365-security/manage-tenant-allows?azure-portal=true).

 > [!TIP]
-> If all else fails, you can report the message as a false positive to Microsoft.<br>
+> If all else fails, you can report the message as a false positive to Microsoft.